Most bucks are gentle. Usually, they will not disturb their offspring.

 When to Separate Male and Female Baby Rabbits?

-You should separate the male and female baby rabbits when they are 4 months.
-Because the baby bunnies become matured at the age of 5 months.
+You should separate the male and female baby rabbits when they are 4 months old.
+Because the baby bunnies become mature at the age of 5 months.

 If you keep them, the female bunny will be pregnant.
 Early pregnancy is dangerous for any animal.
 So, to keep the baby bunnies healthy and safe you should separate the baby bunnies at the age of 4 months.